johnvuko/jt-rails-toolbox/README.md

 ## License

-JTRailsToolboox is released under the MIT license.
+JTRailsToolbox is released under the MIT license.
 See the LICENSE file for more info.